 The Company's recorded music operations consist of the discovery and development of artists and the related marketing and distribution of recorded music produced by such artists.
 In addition to the more traditional methods of discovering and developing artists, the Company has implemented new initiatives to identify and nurture artists earlier in the development process and reduce development costs by leveraging its independent distribution network.
 The Company refers to these new business models as incubator initiatives.
-Asylum and East West are current incubator labels.
+Asylum and East West are the current recorded music incubator labels.
 In addition, the Company launched Cordless Recordings an "e-label" that gives artists the ability to come to market with one or several songs in digital formats without the need to create an entire album.
+Asylum, East West and Cordless Recordings make up the Company's Independent Label Group ("ILG").
 The Company has also entered into strategic ventures with other record labels.